 Recipient of the National AIA 2007 Institute Honors Award For Collaborative Achievement as APT President

 Barbara’s dedication to providing volunteer leadership to nonprofit organizations has promoted partnership between many national organizations.
 As the President of the Association for Preservation Technology International (APT), she led the efforts of the organization’s Technical Committee on Sustainable Preservation and created the Technical Committee on Modern Heritage.
 She has been involved in the leadership of APT, a joint American/Canadian nonprofit organization with chapters around the world, since 1990 when she became the President of the New York Chapter.
+She was the Chair of the APT 50th Anniversary Conference in Buffalo, NY in 2018 and was inducted as an APT Fellow in that same year.
 She has been involved in the AIA for her entire career, and when she was the Chair of the Seattle Historic Resources Committee, organized a symposium on Sustainability and Historic Preservation in 2005, one of the earliest conferences on this emerging topic.

 Leading the National Dialogue on Preservation and Sustainability